joshreed104/precourse-2/README.md

 # WELCOME TO THE PRECOURSE PART 2!!!

 In part 2 of the precourse, you will be doing more JavaScript challenges while building a copy of the "Google" page and a more complex layout as seen on Twitter's "bootstrap" page.
-Part 3 of the precourse is equipped with a JSON parser and exposure to JavaScript frameworks.
-We aspire you to be proficient in your JavaScript skills and become a better programmer through the process.

 If this is challenging, don't be worried!
 Getting used to the challenge will be a great asset to you in our program.